 I’ll also add that Thousand Trails has lots of other properties in Texas as well as other spots across the U.S. and Canada.
 I don’t think you could go wrong with either of these but you do have other options.

-We’ve also been to the Verde Valley RV and Camping Resort just outside Cottonwood Arizona (an easy distance from Sedona and Flagstaff) and loved that location as well.
-We’ve stayed with Thousand Trails three times now and it is a great way to vacation with kids and keep the social distance that is needed right now.
+We've also been to the Verde Valley RV and Camping Resort just outside Cottonwood Arizona (an easy distance from Sedona and Flagstaff) and loved that location as well.
+We've stayed with Thousand Trails three times now and it is a great way to vacation with kids.

 Going further West?
 We loved our little cabin in the desert near Cottonwood AZ.
 It was a short drive into Sedona from here.